ElDavoo/wa-crypt-tools/README.md

 `PATH="$(pwd):$PATH" protol --in-place --python-out ../src/wa_crypt_tools/proto protoc --proto-path=. *.proto`

-Now all of the generated python classes should have their imports fixed.
+Now all the generated python classes should have their imports fixed.

 ---